lanl-ansi/Alpine.jl/README.md

 ## Support problem types

 Alpine can currently handle MINLPs with polynomials in constraints and/or in the objective.
 Currently, there is no support for exponential cones and Positive Semi-Definite (PSD) cones in MINLPs.
-Alpine is also a good fit for subsets of the MINLP family, e.g., Mixed-Integer Quadratically Constrained Quadratic Programs (MIQCQPs), Non-Linear Programs (NLPs), etc.
+Alpine is also a good fit for subsets of the MINLP family, for example, Mixed-Integer Quadratically Constrained Quadratic Programs (MIQCQPs), Non-Linear Programs (NLPs), etc.

 For more details, check out this [video](https://www.youtube.com/watch?v=mwkhiEIS5JA) on Alpine.jl at [JuMP-dev 2018](http://www.juliaopt.org/meetings/bordeaux2018/).